 The pursuit of moral design asks us to cultivate at least three things within ourselves and our practices: True affection, rooted in respect, experience and specific knowledge; empathetic boldness to confront deep-rooted, complex failures in other designers’ work; and genuine humility in an industry that seems to celebrate hubris and seeing what we can “get away with.”
 And so it seems to me we must begin with honesty.
 Our work as designers must always be honest about its intentions, production, limitations and—perhaps most difficultly—its outcomes.

-I’m hopeful but anticipate a difficult road.
-I agree with Dr. King that the moral arc of the universe is long but bends in the right direction.
-But I’m different from many of my colleagues in that I remain skeptical of central planning.
+I’m different from many of my colleagues in that I remain skeptical of central planning.
 I don’t think we need solutions from smaller numbers of smarter people farther away.
 I believe the principle of subsidiarity should be foundational to design thinking.
-My vision is that designers become partnered with, and embedded within, clients, communities and causes everywhere.
+My vision is that designers become partnered with, and embedded within, clients, communities, and causes everywhere.
 That moral design is not a thing we do, but the way we get better at whatever we’re doing.
-That’s why this conversation matters, and why it belong to all of us.
-The affection, boldness and humility required to even begin moving toward moral design happens in long-term relationships with high levels of accountability.
+That’s why this conversation matters, and why it belongs to all of us.
+The affection, boldness, and humility required to even begin moving toward moral design happens in long-term relationships with high levels of accountability.

 We are lovers of order.
 Of progress.
 Can we also be honest?